ThatCoryGirl/Project4-Perfume/README.md

 - SQLite was utilized for dataset storage and created using Jupyter Notebook

-  - An uncleaned CSV and JSON file can be uploaded from the Resources folder of the dataset
+  - An uncleaned CSV and JSON file can be uploaded from the Resources folder from this repository.

 *Data Cleaning*